inductivekickback/mileage/README.md

  - Create a Comma Separated Value (CSV) table containing the results
  - Serialize a Python dictionary to a file that contains the results for use by other Python programs

-**NOTE:** The [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) is not used because it only offers the "best" route between buildings, not a list from which you can determine the shortest distance.
+**NOTE:** The [Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) is not used because it only offers the "best" route between buildings -- not a list from which you can determine the shortest distance.

 ### Requirements
 The googlemaps module can be installed from the command line using pip: